Riding a motorbike is pretty damn cool. Wearing a couple of pounds of plastic and foam on your head while doing it? Not so much.

 - The breeziest skull cap helmet

 Plus we’ll look at some low profile helmets that aren’t half-helmets but are still barely noticeable.
+If you’re interested in adding a communications system to your half helmet, check out our review of all the best communication systems for half helmets.

 What is a Low Profile Helmet?